Neur0toxine/bitwarden-to-keepass/README.md

 This version has additional features in comparison to the [original](https://github.com/davidnemec/bitwarden-to-keepass):
 - Support for SSH keys export in KeePassXC format (every key will be named as `id_ssh`).

-Planned:
-- Support Passkeys export.
+- Support for Passkeys export.